II International Conference on Cristóbal Balenciaga logo

 Dr. Alexandra Palmer

-Alexendra has curated over 20 exhibitions at the ROM, contributed to international museum catalogues, books and academic journals, and is the author of three prize-winning publications.
-In 2023, she was appointed Chevalier dans l’Ordre des Palmes académiques for her contribution to French culture.
+In 2023 she was appointed Chevalier dans l’Ordre des Palmes académiques for her contribution to French culture.

 Dr. Elisa Palomino